Nationalities that do not need a visa to enter the United States

 The complete list of countries to which the United States does not require a visa:

-Although this exemption is a decision that falls to the current president, the law establishes a very rigorous and extensive process that goes through the review of several agencies of the US Government.
+Although this exemption is a decision that falls to the current president, the law establishes a very rigorous and extensive process that goes through the review of several US government agencies.

 According to the United States Office of Consular Affairs, to enter the visa waiver programthe country must meet the following requirements: